-This handbook provides you with all the information you need to know for studying on the DPhil in Sociology.
+This handbook provides all the information you need to know for studying on the DPhil in Sociology.

-Please note that your degree is formally governed by the Examination Decrees and Regulations (the Exam Regs), which is published in September each year.
-The DPhil in Sociology handbook contains informal descriptions and interpretations of some of the most relevant rules but any formal question has to be settled primarily by reference to the Examination Decrees and Regulations.
+Your degree is formally governed by the Examination Decrees and Regulations (the Exam Regs), published in September each year.
+The DPhil in Sociology handbook contains informal descriptions and interpretations of some of the most relevant rules, but any formal question has to be settled primarily by reference to the Examination Decrees and Regulations.
 If you have any concerns please contact the Graduate Studies Administrator at graduate-studies@sociology.ox.ac.uk.

-The information in this handbook is accurate as of 4th October 2020.
+The information in this handbook is accurate as of 29 September 2021.
 However, it may be necessary for changes to be made in certain circumstances, as explained online.
 If such changes are made the department will publish a new version of this handbook together with a list of the changes and students will be informed.

-This handbook applies to students starting the doctoral programme in Sociology in Michaelmas Term 2020.
+This handbook applies to students starting the doctoral programme in Sociology in Michaelmas Term 2021.
 The information in this handbook may be different for students starting in other years.